brycewray/hugo-site/content/privacy/index.md

 This site is hosted on [Cloudflare Pages](https://pages.cloudflare.com) and is configured to use Cloudflare's Web Analytics tool, which [Cloudflare claims](https://blog.cloudflare.com/privacy-first-web-analytics/) doesn’t track individual users and doesn’t leave cookies.

+## Cloudinary

+[Cloudinary](https://cloudinary.com) hosts and serves certain images on this site.
+A [Cloudinary Support article](https://support.cloudinary.com/hc/en-us/articles/360020207811-Does-Cloudinary-Store-Any-Cookies-) says that your viewing of any such images involves no storage or use of your personal data.

 ## Fathom Analytics

 This site uses [Fathom Analytics](https://usefathom.com), which [does not store your personal data in any way](https://usefathom.com/blog/anonymization).
 Please refer also to my article, "[Fathom Analytics: count on it](/posts/2020/06/fathom-analytics-count-on-it/)."